rocker-org/binder/README.md

 docker run -p 8888:8888 rocker/binder
 ```

-Note that binder will run JuyterHub on port `8888` by default.
+Note that binder will run Juyter Notebook on port `8888` by default.
 The above
 command will print to the terminal (and the docker container log) the URL
 which includes a randomly generated token for secure login, so be sure to
 include that in the URL you paste into the browser.

-Once inside JupyterHub, RStudio Server should be an option under the menu
+Once inside Jupyter Notebook, RStudio Server should be an option under the menu
 "New":

 ![](img/rstudio-session.jpg)